Catherine Lamwaka

 Catherine Lamwaka (born 25 December 1983) is a Ugandan politician and a member of the 11th Parliament of Uganda representing Omoro District.

-Background

-Lamwaka is a female member of the Parliament of Uganda.
 She is a District Woman Representative for the Omoro District and a member of the National Resistance Movement (NRM) political party.
 The NRM party is the ruling political party in Uganda under the chairmanship of Yoweri Kaguta Museveni, the president of Uganda.
 She previously served as a Resident-District Commissioner for Gulu District and Pader District.

-Education
+Early life and education

-Lamwaka started her primary education at Gulu Primary School where she completed her primary-leaving examinations.
+Lamwaka was born on 25 December 1983.
+She started her primary education at Gulu Primary School where she completed her primary-leaving examinations.
 In 1996, she attended Sacred Heart Secondary School, Gulu, for her O-level and A-level education where she appeared for the Uganda Certificate of Education (UCE) examinations in 2000 and the Uganda Advanced Certificate of Education (UACE) examinations in 2002.
-She later joined Gulu University where, in 2006, she graduated with a Bachelors Degree in Development Studies.
+She later joined Gulu University where, in 2006, she graduated with a bachelor's degree in development studies.
 In 2008, she acquired a Postgraduate Diploma in Public Administration and Management from the Uganda Management Institute.